even4void/aliquote/content/post/design-of-experiment-in-r.md

-+++
+---
-title = "Design of experiment in R" date = 2011-05-28T12:41:42+01:00 draft = false
+title: "Design of experiment in R"
+date: 2011-05-28T12:41:42+01:00
+draft: false
-tags = ["rstats", "statistics"] categories = ["2011"]
+tags: ["rstats", "statistics"]
-+++
+categories: ["2011"]
+---

 When I started writing my companion textbook for Montgomery's *Design and Analysis of Experiments*, there was not so much dedicated package available on CRAN.
 Now, I realize that there are a lot of very handy packages on CRAN.
-Most of them were released in 2010 and are listed in the correspoding Task View, [ExperimentalDesign](http://cran.r-project.org/web/views/ExperimentalDesign.html).
+Most of them were released in 2010 and are listed in the corresponding Task View, [ExperimentalDesign](http://cran.r-project.org/web/views/ExperimentalDesign.html).

-In the White Book (*Statistical Models in S*, Chambers & Hastie, 1992), section 5.2.3 pp. 169-175 is dedicated to full- and fractional factorial designs, with `fac.design` and `oa.design`.
-However, those two functions are not available in R, and we only have `expand.grid` (see Venables & Ripley, MASS 4th ed., pp. 167-169) which is not very useful for the purpose of generating fractional designs.
+In the so-called White Book (*Statistical Models in S*, Chambers & Hastie, 1992), section 5.2.3 pp. 169-175 is dedicated to full- and fractional factorial designs, with `fac.design` and `oa.design`.
+However, those two functions are not available in R, and we only have `expand.grid` (see Venables and Ripley, MASS 4th ed., pp. 167-169) which is not very useful for the purpose of generating fractional designs.

 Let's consider a 2<sup>5-2</sup> design, with the following generator: D=±AB and E=±AC.
 The corresponding design matrix can be easily found using the [BHH2](http://cran.r-project.org/web/packages/BHH2/index.html) package, which provides R functions and datasets from Box, Hunter and Hunter's book, *Statistics for Experimenters II* (Wiley, 2005):